deganii/fwht-arm/README.md

 ## Why build an MCU-based LIA?
 The most common LIA's are FPGA-based digital systems or analog IC-based systems.
 The FPGA systems can get super-expensive, and are usually big/bulky rack-mounted devices for high-end physics/telecom applications (i.e. the Zurich UHFLI series).
 The analog IC's (i.e. ) are cumbersome to customize and configure.
 You generally have to craft a custom circuit-board for your application and then to change anything you didn't foresee in the design (i.e. the order of the low-pass filter) you've gotta redo the entire board.
 This is slow and very painful (speaking from experience).

 What I wanted was an ultra-cheap (think $20) LIA that was fully "tinkerable" in software.
 So for example, if you want to change the modulation waveform to something completely arbitrary, or change the sampling rate to be 'irregular' to squeeze out more performace for a particular type of signal, you could do that.
-A software LIA also lets you do really sohpisticated things that even a high-end FPGA system may not support.
-For example, you can sample the noise for some time, and then adaptively create a waveform modulation that is tailored to subvert that specific noise.
-(BTW credit for that awesome suggestion goes to my thesis commitee member, Prof. Luca Daniel).
-The tradeoff is that you can't get to MHz-level modulations; for that you need to use a FPGA or high-end analog system.
+A software LIA also lets you do really sophisticated things that even a high-end FPGA system may not support.
+For example, you can sample the system noise for some time, and then adaptively create a waveform modulation tailored to subvert that specific noise. (credit for that awesome suggestion goes to my thesis commitee member, Prof. Luca Daniel).
+The tradeoff is that you can't get to MHz-level modulations; for that you need to use a FPGA or a high-end analog system.
 This MCU system tops out at 250kHz or so.

 ## Video of system in action:

 This video needs to be narrated, but the idea is that I'm loading up a fluorescent sample into an open-air prototype with no light-proofing.
-As I'm waving my hand around, I'm simulating optical noise which is wreaking havoc on the sensitive light-based measurement (the measurement is bouncing around in the upper right quadrant).
+As I'm waving my hand around, blocking and unblocking the overhead lights, I'm simulating optical noise which is wreaking havoc on the sensitive light-based measurement (the measurement is bouncing around in the upper-right quadrant).
 I turn on the lock-in amplifier at 1:09, and you can see order emerge from the chaos.
 The outside light perturbation no longer has an effect on the signal.
 It's just a  steady line with a gentle slope representing the photobleaching rate of the fluorophore.
-So at very low cost you can bring noise-resiliency to small portable sensors.
+Essentially, this demonstrates that at very low cost you can bring powerful noise-resiliency to small/portable sensing devices.

 [![Qt5-UI for Fast Walsh-Hadamard Lockin Amplifier](https://img.youtube.com/vi/tHf3V4GTSLU/0.jpg)](https://www.youtube.com/watch?v=tHf3V4GTSLU)